How to save money on your wedding

 Yes, you really can rent parks!
 For a few hours at a time, many parks will allow you to rent portions of the area for small or large gatherings such as weddings.
 The cost is usually extremely low.

 The largest expense for a wedding is usually the food.
 Having a small wedding helps (we had about 40 people), but even if you’re having a larger wedding, there are many ways you can save money on food.

-Serve Food Buffet Style: Serving your guests at their table, instead of having everyong line up and get their own food is going to be way more expensive, so consider buffet style for your wedding.
+Serve food buffet style: Serving your guests at their table, instead of having everyone line up and get their own food is going to be way more expensive, so consider buffet style for your wedding.
 I personally think that a buffet style is better anyway, so people can choose things that they actually want to eat.

-Offer Lunch Instead of Dinner: Having your ceremony in the morning and then serving lunch to your guests is much cheaper than having an afternoon ceremony and serving a dinner.
+Offer lunch instead of dinner: Having your ceremony in the morning and then serving lunch to your guests is much cheaper than having an afternoon ceremony and serving dinner.

-Have a Barbecue: If you’re having an outdoor wedding, a barbecue is the perfect way to serve your meal (either lunch of dinner).
-Some nice juicy burgers, hotdogs, steaks and chicken – add some corn on the cob, potatoes and a nice big salad and you’ve got yourself yummy meal for a great price.
+Have a barbecue: If you’re having an outdoor wedding, a barbecue is a perfect way to serve your meal (either lunch or dinner).
+Some nice juicy burgers, hotdogs, steaks, and chicken – add some corn on the cob, potatoes, and a nice big salad and you’ve got yourself a yummy meal for a great price.

 If you are having a large wedding, invitations can be another big expense.
 Here are some ways to save money on them: